Sifir-io/react-native-tor/README.md

 ## Highlights
 - Embeds a fully functional Tor Daemon, with its own circuit (non exit) removing the dependency on Orbot and allowing Tor usage on IOS.
-- Provides a Socks5 proxy enabled REST client to allow you to make Rest calls on Onion URLs directly from JS just as you would with Axios, Frisbee etc..!
+- Provides a Socks5 proxy enabled REST client to allow you to make Rest calls on Onion URLs directly from JS just as you would with Axios, Frisbee etc..
+- Tcp socket support via a event like interface!
 - [WIP] Start a hidden service accessible via an Onion URL directly on your phone (in final test for upcoming 0.0.2 release)
 - Provides guard functions and state management options to autostart/stop the daemon when REST calls are initiated and/or the application is backgrounded/foregrounded
 - TS Typed API for sanity.